-Find the Cheapest Auto Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Your Area

 Moving to a new state is both stressful and exciting.
 Your life is packed away in small boxes, one pile for the thrift store, one for the moving truck.
 You look forward to a new job, relationships, and a change of scenery.

-If you're in the process of moving to a new state, you've got enough to worry about already.
-That's why we outlined the four steps you need to follow to change your car insurance policy and register your vehicle in a new state.
+We've outlined the four steps you need to follow to change your car insurance policy and register your vehicle in a new state.

 Step 1: Finish your move

 - If you need to, take the first week after you move to settle in and take care of the pressing details of your transition before worrying about car insurance.

-The number of days you have to obtain new driving-related documentation will vary depending on the state you're moving to, so you should consult your new state's DMV website to procure that information.
+- The number of days you have to obtain new driving-related documentation will vary depending on the state you're moving to, so you should consult your new state's DMV website to procure that information.

 The most important thing to remember is that you should not cancel your old auto insurance policy before setting up a new one.

 Step 2: Purchase a new auto insurance policy

 Once you've taken a few days to settle into your new home, you should begin the process of transferring your vehicle's insurance and registration documentation to your new state.

 You may be able to stay with the same insurer